MHindermann/mas/text/draft.md

 [^4]: The complete list includes "academic journal", "open access journal", "thesis", "doctoral thesis", and "natural number".
 [^5]: The complete list includes "film", "musical group", "business", "literary work", "television series", "organization", "family name", "written work", "video game", "single, television series episode", "painting", , "city of the United States", "magazine", "studio album", "year", "nonprofit organization", "border town", "international organization", "political party", "software", "song", "website", "article comic strip", "collection", "commune of Italy", "fictional human", "film", "government agency", "village", "academic journal article", "female given name", and "poem".

 With these improvements in place, each keyword with a suggestion was assigned a QID via the "Add cloumns from reconciled values"-function (and similar for YSO and MeSH identifiers).
 The data was then exported and saved as `/keywords/keywords_reference.json`.
 Keywords with a QID now constitute 69% of all keywords and 78% of their total occurrences in the sample data set, but these numbers are significantly lower for the MeSH identifier (53.6% of all keywords with only 28.8% of all occurrences) and especially low for the YSO identifier (26.9% of all keywords with 11% of all occurrences).
 In both cases, the problem is due to the fact that Wikidata's mapping of MeSH respectively YSO is only partial.
 There can be two reasons for this state of affairs for a given entry: either there is no match between Wikidata and YSO or MeSH (after all, Wikidata is much larger than MeSH and YSO taken together), or there is a match but it has not yet been added to the mapping.
 In the latter case, at least with respect to YSO, there is a solution: Finto provides a REST-style API to access the YSO vocabulary directly (see [https://api.finto.fi/](https://api.finto.fi/)).
 For each keyword in the list of reference keywords that lacks a YSO identifier, the Finto API is queried; if a term turns up, it is added to the keyword.
 The effect of this second reconcilement is detailed in Figure 4.
-It is achieved by calling `Keywords.enrich_with_yso` on `/keywords/keywords_reference.json` and saving the output as `/keywords/keywords_reference_master.json`
+It is achieved by calling `Keywords.enrich_with_yso` on `/keywords/keywords_reference.json` and saving the output as `/keywords/keywords_reference_master.json` like so:

 ~~~~{.Python caption="enrich_with_yso"}
 keywords_reference = Utility.load_json("/keywords/keywords_reference.json")